Yuli Gurriel Preview, Player Props: Marlins vs. Mets

-The Miami Marlins, including Yuli Gurriel and his .500 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starter David Peterson and the New York Mets at Citi Field, Thursday at 7:10 PM ET.
+The Miami Marlins, including Yuli Gurriel (batting .222 in his past 10 games, with a home run, two walks and four RBI), take on starting pitcher David Peterson and the New York Mets at Citi Field, Monday at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Mets.
+In his previous game he had a hitless showing (0-for-3) against the Pirates.

 Sportsbook Promo Codes